mtlynch/mtlynch.io/content/book-reports/the-goal/index.md

 rating: 7
 purchase_url: https://www.indiebound.org/book/9780884271956
 ---

-TODO: Short summary
+*The Goal* is about deriving .
+It involves identifying the bottlenecks of a business and reorganizing processes until that bottlenecks is no longer the limiting factor.
+It sounds simple and perhaps obvious, but it helped me to think about my own business.

 <!--more-->

-It's a business parable, so even though it's meant to teach about business, it's told in the format of a novel.
-It reminded me of [*Built to Sell*](https://www.indiebound.org/book/9781591845829) and [*The Five Dysfunctions of a Team*](https://www.indiebound.org/book/9780787960759).

-The novel format is a double-edged sword.
-It makes it a light, engaging read, but it also feels like a lot of fluff to teach a few simple concepts.
-It makes me feel silly that the author feels like I can't pay attention to a real nonfiction book, so he has to spoonfeed me the information through this hokey novel.
-That said, the last chapter is pure lessons and no story, and I found it difficult to pay attention and get through it, so maybe I need the novel format.
+The book is a novel that teaches Goldratt's ideas through a fictional story.
+It makes the book a light, engaging read, but it also feels like a lot of fluff to teach a few simple concepts.
+I felt silly that the author was doing the equivalent of hiding vitamins in my oatmeal because I can't pay attention to a real nonfiction book.
+That said, the last chapter is pure lessons and no story, and I found it difficult to pay attention and get through it, so maybe I the novel format is what I need to stay engaged.

-The story is funny in that it's kind of shamelessly self-aggrandizing.
-It's about a struggling factory manager who meets a nearly omniscient, amazing Israeli physicist-turned-business-consultant.
+The story is funny in that it's the author's thinly veiled business fantasy.
+The protagonist is a struggling factory manager whose plant is about to fold.
+He's mostly helpless without the guidance of his friend, a mysterious and near-omniscient Israeli physicist-turned-business-consultant.
 The author, Eliyahu Goldratt, happens to be an Israeli physicist-turned-business-consultant.

 ---